Wednesday, May 30, 2012

 Mealplan Monday #9 with some crunchy crumbs!

 I've been pretty good about finding non-oven dinners to make lately.
-I average turning it on once a week, but I would love to just quit using it all-together, Too bad there are so many good things to eat from the oven on Pinterest!
-Whenever I can, I convert them to stove top.
+Whenever I can, I convert a recipe to stove top.
 And I use my secret weapon to make things crispy crunchy delish:

 Every time we finish most of a bag of chips, crackers, or croutons, into this bag it goes, gets beat a little with rolling pin, and stored in the freezer.
 I can then mix in a little seasoning, maybe some grated cheese, and voila!
 Delish topping for casseroles, fish, veggies...yum yum.
 A frugal tip I learned from my mom.